Mitschi/Mitschi.github.io/_paper/spreadsheets.markdown

   Author = {Karin Hodnigg and Christian Macho and Martin Pinzger and Dietmar Jannach}, Title = {Comprehending Spreadsheets: Which Strategies do Users Apply?}, Year = {2021},
-  Booktitle = {International Conference on Program Comprehension}, Pages = {to appear}
+  Booktitle = {Proc. of the International Conference on Program Comprehension (ICPC)}, Pages = {to appear}
 }